ivicanikolicsg/OHIE/README.md

-# OHIE
-OHIE - Blockchain scaling
+# OHIE - Blockchain scaling

 The repository contains C++ implementation of OHIE.
 The technical aspects of the approach are described in [our paper](https://arxiv.org/pdf/1811.12628.pdf).